Surrendering a commercial lease – could your tenant just hand back the keys?

 - the landlord changing the locks of the property to secure it against intruders while maintaining a claim for rent against the tenant;

-- the landlord allowing a third party to occupy the property while negotiating the terms of a new lease that was not completed (the landlord unsuccessfully argued that the occupier had occupied the property as a tenant at will during the lease negotiations, which brought about a surrender of the lease by operation of law);
+- the landlord allowing a third party to occupy the property while negotiating the terms of a new lease that was not completed (the tenant unsuccessfully argued that the occupier had occupied the property as a tenant at will during the lease negotiations, which brought about a surrender of the lease by operation of law);

 - the landlord failing to demand rent and service charge, when it knew that the tenant no longer wanted the lease; and